+Endorsing a wide, holistic, economic perspective—the stakeholders’ approach—that sees economic enterprise as embedded in the surrounding environment: investors, managers, workers, consumers, local community, public health, the environment, and more.
+This approach is an alternative to the dominant shareholders’ approach, which sees shareholder revenue as the ultimate goal of the corporation (Harvey, 2007; Crouch, 2019).

+Unions should pinpoint the human contribution to the economy (as opposed to the view of workers as liabilities and the concomitant motivation to cut labor costs by any means possible).
+In the new economy, humans will maintain crucial roles—creating new ideas that AI can still not implement and addressing the moral aspects of material life (Collins, 2018, pp. 1-10).

+The case for a human-centric economic approach could also translate into the re-ignition of the possible role of unions as entrepreneurs.
+Unions may initiate new forms of ventures that fit into the new economy and enhance it.
+This trend worked well in the early days of the Israeli Histadrut (Preminger, 2018) and in the Ghent System in which unions operated the system of unemployment insurance (Lind, 2009).
+This can also be traced to other movements (e.g., the Austrian Marxism or British Fabian movement), which were more reformist than radical and strove to build economic institutions embedded with human and social aspects (Dray, 2011; Leser, 1976).

-(Harvey, 2007; Crouch, 2019) (Collins, 2018, pp. 1-10)(Preminger, 2018)(Lind, 2009) (Dray, 2011; Leser, 1976)Function as lobbyists and lead the way for UBI (Simms, 2019, pp. 35-37; Standing, 2017) or for other means that could secure the material needs of the citizenry.
+Function as lobbyists and lead the way for UBI (Simms, 2019, pp. 35-37; Standing, 2017) or for other means that could secure the material needs of the citizenry.
 As elaborated above, UBI must still overcome numerous obstacles before it can have any hope of implementation.
 A prime impediment is the question of financing UBI once most people no longer work and thus would pay no income tax.
 Recently, researchers from the International Monetary Fund stated that taxing capital to pay the UBI of workers would be extremely challenging because it would negatively affect the high returns of corporations on automation technologies (Berg, Buffie, & Zanna, 2018).

 In addition to endorsing UBI, unions should consider amplifying other activities of universal benefit, some of which they have already engaged in, such as minimum wage, pensions, and public health.
-This need for benefits to be spread equitably throughout the entire society is also apparent in the current COVID-19 crisis, as demonstrated by the call of the International Trade Union Confederation and the OECD Trade Unions Advisory Committee for the G20 countries to support all workers regardless of their employment status, including those in the informal economy, in the following ways: “paid sick leave from day one; wage/income protection; managed reduction of hours where necessary, government support to maximize income security; mortgage, rent and loan relief; universal social protection and free access to healthcare; and childcare support for frontline workers in health, supermarkets, pharmacies and other vital areas” (ITUC, 2020).
+This need for benefits to be spread equitably throughout the entire society is also apparent in the current COVID-19 crisis, as demonstrated by the call of the International Trade Union Confederation and the OECD unions Advisory Committee for the G20 countries to support all workers regardless of their employment status, including those in the informal economy, in the following ways: “paid sick leave from day one; wage/income protection; managed reduction of hours where necessary, government support to maximize income security; mortgage, rent and loan relief; universal social protection and free access to healthcare; and childcare support for frontline workers in health, supermarkets, pharmacies and other vital areas” (ITUC, 2020).
 The return to activities pertaining to public policy and social rights may create an incentive for lay citizens to join unions, even if they are unemployed, self-employed, or temporarily employed.

-Endorsing a wide, holistic, economic perspective—the stakeholders’ approach—that sees economic enterprise as embedded in the surrounding environment: investors, managers, workers, consumers, local community, public health, the environment, and more.
-This approach is an alternative to the dominant shareholders’ approach, which sees shareholder revenue as the ultimate goal of the corporation [81, 56].

-Unions should pinpoint the human contribution to the economy (as opposed to the view of workers as liabilities and the concomitant motivation to cut labor costs by any means possible).
-In the new economy, humans will maintain crucial roles—creating new ideas that AI can still not implement and addressing the moral aspects of material life [82, pp. 1-10].

-The case for a human-centric economic approach could also translate into the re-ignition of the possible role of unions as entrepreneurs.
-Unions may initiate new forms of ventures that fit into the new economy and enhance it.
-This trend worked well in the early days of the Israeli Histadrut [83] and in the Ghent System in which unions operated the system of unemployment insurance [79].
-This can also be traced to other movements (e.g., the Austrian Marxism or British Fabian movement), which were more reformist than radical and strove to build economic institutions embedded with human and social aspects [84, 85].

 Thus, at the dawn of the automation and AI revolution, unions have a new calling.
 They should stop playing the role of firefighters and, instead, embrace a proactive, strategic approach (Hyman, 2007, pp. 194-195).
 Further research is needed to develop each of the steps outlined herein, to analyze future scenarios in specific economic branches, and to analyze how these scenarios might affect employees and representative unions.

+References

 Acemoglu, D., & Restrepo, P. (2018).
 Demographics and Automation.
 The National Bureau of Economic Research.